Rania Khalek

-Rania Khalek (رانيا عبد الخالق)(born May 27, 1986) is a Lebanese-American journalist, video host, and presenter.
+Rania Khalek (رانيا عبد الخالق; born May 27, 1986) is an American journalist, video host, and presenter.
 She hosts the program Dispatches on BreakThrough News and has contributed to The Nation, The Grayzone, The Intercept, Fairness & Accuracy in Reporting, The Electronic Intifada, RT, Salon, MintPress News and others.

-Khalek has generated controversy for her coverage of the Syrian Civil War, and was accused by Scottish-Egyptian activist and writer Sam Hamad, writing in The New Arab, of being a propagandist for the Assad regime.

 Early life

 She was born and raised in the United States.
 Her Druze parents are both Lebanese and migrated to the US in the late 1970s.
 While a high school sophomore in Northern Virginia, Khalek said she was first discriminated against due to her Arabic background as a result of the rise of Islamophobia and anti-Arab racism after the September 11 attacks.

 Career

 "The Case for Reparations"

-She called out Ta-Nehisi Coates at a speaking event following the publication of his 2014 article "The Case for Reparations" in The Atlantic, criticizing a segment that praised the payments of the German government to the State of Israel as a model for reparations.
+Khalek criticized Ta-Nehisi Coates at a public speaking event following the publication of his 2014 article "The Case for Reparations" in The Atlantic, specifically criticizing a segment that praised the reparations payments of the German government to the State of Israel as a model for reparations.
 He later recalled of the incident, speaking after the publication of his 2024 book The Message in which he criticizes Zionism and Israel: "I remember there was a woman who got on the mic and yelled about the role of Palestinians in that article."
 He continued, saying, "I couldn't quite understand what she was saying.
 I mean, I heard her, but I literally could not understand it.
 She got shouted down.
 And I've thought about that a lot, man.
 I've thought about that a lot."
 In response, Khalek wrote: "Wow, it turns out I played a role in pushing Ta-Nehisi Coates to look more deeply into Palestine," and asked anyone reading who knew him to say "thank you for listening and for his willingness to learn and speak out."